Divide-By-0/blog/content/posts/things.md

 # Clothing

 **[Enro Face Masks](https://enro.com/collections/adults) - $20**.
 [Wirecutter tested](https://www.nytimes.com/wirecutter/reviews/best-cloth-face-masks/) face masks for filtration and comfort, and this won both hands down.
 It claims a PM0.1 filter, and tested consistently with that claim.
 It also maintains high filtration for a few washes (but becomes half as effective at 50 washes; I usually lose mine before 10).
 I use it in any place with asbestos risk as well; it's not a cure-all but it's better than any other mask for that.
+**[Prescription Glasses](https://amzn.to/3LLCmoN) - $20**.
+Turns out you can get prescription glasses super cheap on Amazon.
+These are a good fit for my slightly slimmer face and have blue light blocking, so I use them at night and as a backup travel pair.
+**[Carsickness Glasses](https://amzn.to/46CyDSt) - $15**.
+These look ridiculous and alien-like but two of my friends (and half of tiktok) swear that it works for bumpy car rides and carsickness, by aligning your sense of motion to your eyes.
 **[Shirt Stays](https://amzn.to/3N23Ckf) - $13.** Connect your dress shirt to your socks.
 Critical for formal dress shirts for me, to avoid it bunching up and look bad.
 **[Neck Gaiter](https://amzn.to/43PkT68) - $15.** Tighter and smaller than a scarf, critical in cold weather.